Cagnurt/Object-Detection-with-Fast-RCNN/README.md

 # Result

 In end2end.ipynb, I tried to convey my idea with my programming overall.
 Although it is not working properly now, with creating issues on GitHub, it can improve systematically.

+# Challanges
+- Reference code was for different dataset format such as Different folder structure, different annotation storing, different bounding box format.
+Modify them for my dataset structure.
+- Pytorch does not accept annotations if it is empty.
+Eliminate empty images from datasets.
+TODO: make it optional so that we can use same class for val and test set
+- Object and corresponding bbox does not fit well.
+Because there is one directional flow throughout the image, I assigned annotation to the previous image.
+It fits perfect now.